 Figure captions

 Figure 1.
 The knowledge graph model used in Ozymandias.
-Nodes in the graph are represented by circles and are labelled with the rdf:type of that node.
-Nodes are connected by edges in the graph which are labelled by a term from a vocabulary, typically schema.org.
+Each node and edge in the graph is labelled by a term from one of the following vocabularies: http://schema.org (schema), the TDWG LSID vocabularies (tc, tcom, tn), TAXREF (taxref), and RDF Schema (rdfs).
+See text for details of these vocabularies and why they were chosen.

 Figure 2.
 An example of modelling order of authorship using schema:Role.
 Each author is linked to the article they authored via a schema:Role node, which specifies the order of authorship for each author.
 In this example, “B Y Main” is the first author, “L W Popple” is the second author.